 AG: Oh, nice.
 You had a pretty long run.
-Everybody I talked to seems to have very wide ranging answers to that question.
+Everybody I talked to seems to have very wide-ranging answers to that question.

 DA: Oh, yeah.
 Some people were like a day, two days.
 Some people were a week.
-When I was in LA I didn’t really do much.
+When I was in LA, I didn’t really do much.
 I was just around in case they needed me.
 I didn’t really do too much.
 Yeah.
 It was great.
 People came in and out.
 There was a cast of thousands.

 AG: Season 3 really seemed to focus a lot on how the passage of time affects everybody and how that can be either good or bad.
 Your character really seemed to be the most changed.
-Starting off as the troubled youth in the original series and now you’re a cop and you’re a concerned father in this new series.
+Starting as the troubled youth in the original series and now you’re a cop, and you’re a concerned father in this new series.
 What was that like for you getting to play out this really hopeful arc?

 DA: You know, it was great.
 It was great that I got to be able to try and do something different and probably a little bit closer to where I’m at in my life.
-Not that I was like Bobby ever but I’m a little bit calmed down in my own life as well.
+Not that I was like Bobby ever, but I’m a little bit calmed down in my own life as well.
 I’m married and settled down now.

 It was super fun.
 It was a great thing to get those pages and see what they came up with after all those years.
 Who knows what happened?
 I didn’t know if I was going to be a guy riding a bicycle through town and just wave to the camera once and be done.
-You know what I mean?
+Do you know what I mean?
 I was happy that I got to be involved in some of that stuff, that really interesting stuff that young Bobby was never into at all.

 I never got to go to the Black Lodge or any of that supernatural stuff.
 None of that affected me.
 Except for I guess my dad coming back.
 He reappeared once maybe when I was there, didn’t he?
-When he comes back he’s dressed in World War Two stuff.
+When he comes back, he’s dressed in World War Two stuff.
 I guess I was exposed to some of that stuff.
 That’s interesting.

 AG: That’s the only supernatural thing that I remember Bobby being a part of prior to the new series.

-AG: I wanted to ask on a personal level what did this experience mean to you getting to go back to the show 25 years later?
+AG: I wanted to ask on a personal level, what did this experience mean to you getting to go back to the show 25 years later?

 DA: Gosh.
 Everything.
 It was everything.
 It was the one thing in my career that got me a lot of jobs and made people hire me throughout these 25 years was being on that show.
 I owe pretty much everything to it.
-I was willing to just show up and do whatever.
+I was willing just to show up and do whatever.
 The fact that it got to actually be a really decent role and have some fun with it and all that stuff.
 I couldn’t believe it.
 It fell from the sky honestly.
-It was something I never thought would happen and then when it did I just couldn’t believe it.
-Then it got canceled (when Lynch briefly said he was leaving the project over contract negotiations) for a second and who knew if it was going to happen.
+It was something I never thought would happen, and then when it did, I just couldn’t believe it.
+Then it got canceled [when Lynch briefly said he was leaving the project over contract negotiations] for a second and who knew if it was going to happen.
 It was a lot of blue balls going up to it.
 Thank God it all worked out.